 Relationship Enhancement For Refugees and Immigrants: Illustrated Participant Manual.
 Guerney, B.G. , Ortwein, M. , Amin, G. 28 page s .
 2008.
-Arabic Burmese English Farsi Karen Nepali Somali Tigrigna . http://www.skillswork.org/mml-curriculum/mastering-the-mysteries-of-love/re-for-refugees-immigrants/
+Arabic Burmese English Farsi Karen Nepali Somali Tigrinya . http://www.skillswork.org/mml-curriculum/mastering-the-mysteries-of-love/re-for-refugees-immigrants/

 An illustrated participant workbook developed by USCRI for refugees and immigrants.
 The materials are adapted from the Institute for Development of Emotional Life Skills (IDEALS) MML program.
 The workbook, to be used with the "Relationship Enhancement for Refugees and Immigrants: Leader's Guide" is designed to help refugees and immigrants enhance their communication and problem solving skills in order to improve their marriages, parenting, and family relationships.